 The Town also receives, annually, a percentage of the allocation of HOME Investment Partnership funds made each year to the City of Quincy, the lead jurisdiction of the South Shore HOME Consortium.
-Members include Quincy, Weymouth, and the Towns of Braintree, Holbrook, and Milton.
-HOME funds may be used for activities such as building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to low-income people.
-See the Quincy Consortium Consolidated Plan for details concerning the HOME program.
+Consortium membership includes Quincy, Weymouth, and the Towns of Braintree, Holbrook, and Milton.
+HOME funds may be used for many activities including building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to low-income people.
+Refer to the Quincy Consortium Consolidated Plan for details concerning the HOME program.

 This Consolidated Plan pertains to the CDBG program only.